Velop

 Film Type: Toggle between dedicated Black & White or Color emulsions.

-Standard Photo Format: Choose how your Standard Photo (or "negative") is saved.
-On Pro-class iPhones, Apple ProRAW offers maximum editing power; HEIF (high bitrate), Full JPEG, or 50% JPEG help you manage storage and compatibility.
+Standard Photo Format: Choose how your Standard Photo is saved.
+On your device, Apple ProRAW offers maximum editing power; HEIF (high bitrate), Full JPEG, or 50% JPEG help you manage storage and compatibility.

 B. Darkroom Settings:

 Red Light Conditions: Toggle the "Safe Light" simulation.
-This allows you to watch your photograph develop under the classic crimson glow of a physical darkroom.
+This allows you to watch your image develop under the classic crimson glow of a physical darkroom.

-Development Time: Choose your development speed on a 2–30 second spectrum.
-The default “sweet spot” is 6 seconds.
+Development Time: Choose your development speed on a 2–30 second spectrum, from a quick 2-second peek to a slow, meditative half-minute tray.
+We believe the default “sweet spot” is 6 seconds.

 C. Gallery Settings:

-Customize your Velop Watermark Color or upgrade to Pro Level to remove the Velop watermark entirely.
+Customize your Velop Watermark Color or purchase the ability to Remove Watermarks ($9.99) to export Velop Videos without the watermark.

 2. The Lens Button (Upper Right)